stevahnes/SpringAiHandsOn/README.md

       }
   }
   ```
-- As seen in the slides, update your test configuration so it properly sets the value for the environment variable OPENAI_API_KEY, you can get the key [here]( https://ctxt.io/2/AAB4mgk3Fw) (not required for online IDE)
+- As seen in the slides, update your JUnit test configuration so it properly sets the value for the environment variable OPENAI_API_KEY, you can get the key [here]( https://ctxt.io/2/AAB4mgk3Fw) (not required for online IDE)
 - Run your test to verify setup.
 - (To run the test for the online IDE execute in the shell `mvn -Dtest=ApplicationTests test` )